A recently published book , edited by Toru Iiyoshi and M. S. Vijay Kumar

 This web page proivdes the downloadable version of SWMM in Spanish together with manuals and examples (also in Spanish).
 The resource is provided by Dr. Petra Amparo Lopez-Jimenes (contact).

 This book editied by T. Kokkonen, A. J. Jakeman, H. Koivusalo and J. P. Norton presents a valuable teaching material that combines theory and exercises.
 The exercises are developed in a way that encourages readers to explore what happens ‘behind the scenes’ in environmental simulation models.
 Many of the exercises are also built on real data measured in the field.
 Most of the exercises are based on Microsoft Excel, which is the only proprietary software required for the exercises of this book and typically available to most students.
-The Geoinformatica GIS software is used in exercises involving geospatial computations.
-It is free and open source software and its installation package is bundled with the distribution package for this book.
 More information about the book as well as the disctribution package itself is availabale here.